noSaboCat/post-left-anarchy-reading-list/README.md

 ## Roadmap
 - 🟩 ~~Created Page~~
-- 🟨 Upload files (11/24 folders)
+- 🟩 Upload files (24/24 folders)
-- 🟥 Edit Readme to have links to each essay on The Anarchist Library
+- 🟩 Edit Readme to have links to each essay on The Anarchist Library (or Archive.com)
 - 🟥 Add more current essays not featured in the above picture
 - ❓ Maybe add resources for Stop the Bleed, OPSEC, and OSINT techniques.
 - ❓ Markdown versions of the files, which The Anarchist Library does not contain.